-More than 7,000 Kansas children currently need foster care due to abuse, neglect or other family challenges.
+More than 7,000 children in Kansas currently need foster care due to abuse, neglect or other family challenges.
 One way we can all improve the child welfare system is by working together with people like you in our community.
 A top goal of KVC Kansas is to make sure children are cared for in family-like settings with relatives, people they already know and trust, or caring foster families.
 As we often say, “Children grow best in families” — not in group homes or other residential settings — and we need your help ensuring every child in need is cared for by a loving family.

 You may have seen recent headlines about youth who have sometimes waited or even slept in an office overnight while our staff works to match them with a foster family.
 We have worked hard to keep the community informed of the needs and our action plan through open communication such as this letter.
-Because of these issues, we want to work with you to improve the foster care system and strengthen Kansas children and families.
+Because of these issues, we want to work with you to improve Kansas foster care and strengthen children and families.

-We’ll be having an event on December 15th (details forthcoming) to discuss the challenges that face the Kansas child welfare system and how together we can make improvements.
+We’ll be having an event on December 15th (details forthcoming) to discuss the challenges that face the Kansas foster care system and how together we can make improvements.
 This discussion will help you understand how we can align our resources to strengthen and empower families in our communities, which will ultimately keep kids safe and allow them to thrive!
 We encourage anyone who has had knowledge or involvement in the child welfare system to attend.